History of cartography: 18th-century developments

+Modern era

 19th-century developments

 During his travels in Spanish America (1799–1804) Alexander von Humboldt created the most accurate map of New Spain (now Mexico) to date.
 Published as part of his Essai politique sur le royaume de la Nouvelle-Espagne (1811) (Political Essay on the Kingdom of New Spain), Humboldt's Carte du Mexique (1804) was based on existing maps of Mexico, but with Humboldt's careful attention to latitude and longitude.
 Landing at the Pacific coast port of Acapulco in 1803, Humboldt did not leave the port area for Mexico City until he produced a map of the port; when leaving he drew a map of the east coast port of Veracruz, as well as a map of the central plateau of Mexico.
 Given royal authorization from the Spanish crown for his trip, crown officials in Mexico were eager to aid Humboldt's research.
 He had access to José Antonio de Alzate y Ramírez's Mapa del Arzobispado de México (1768), which he deemed "very bad", as well as the seventeenth-century map of greater Mexico City by savant Don Carlos de Sigüenza y Góngora.

 John Disturnell, a businessman and publisher of guidebooks and maps, published Mapa de los Estados Unidos de Méjico, which was used in the negotiations between the U.S. and Mexico in the Treaty of Guadalupe Hidalgo (1848), following the Mexican–American War, based on the 1822 map by U.S. cartographer Henry Schenck Tanner.
 This map has been described as showing U.S. Manifest Destiny; a copy of the map was offered for sale in 2016 for $65,000.
 Map making at that time was important for both Mexico and the United States.

 The Greenwich prime meridian became the international standard reference for cartographers in 1884.

 20th-century developments

 During the 20th century, maps became more abundant due to improvements in printing and photography that made production cheaper and easier.
 Airplanes made it possible to photograph large areas at a time.

 Two-point equidistant projection was first drawn up by Hans Maurer in 1919.
 In this projection the distance from any point on the map to either of the two regulating points is accurate.

 The loximuthal projection was constructed by Karl Siemon in 1935 and refined by Waldo Tobler in 1966.

-Since the mid-1990s, the use of computers in map making has helped to store, sort, and arrange data for mapping in order to create map projections.
+Since the mid-1990s, the use of computers in map making has helped to store, sort, and arrange data for mapping to create map projections.